Jörgen Krabbe: Early life and education

-Krabbe was born at Laholm Castle in Halland in eastern Denmark in 1633, the son of the later Danish Governor-General of Norway, Iver Krabbe and the Scanian noble lady Karen Marsvin of Dybäck.
-The family's ancestral home was Jordberga in Scania, which at the time was part of Denmark.Jörgen had an older brother, Tage, and seven sisters.
+Krabbe was born at Laholm Castle in Halland in eastern Denmark in 1633, the son of the later Governor-General of Norway, Iver Krabbe and the Scanian noble lady Karen Marsvin of Dybäck.
+The family's ancestral home was Jordberga in Scania, which at the time was part of Denmark.
+Jörgen had an older brother, Tage, and seven sisters.
 He was particularly good friends with his sister Karen.
 Jörgen was sent to boarding school at Sorö where he learnt Latin, geometry, fencing, horse-riding and dancing, the way young men of good families were supposed to back then.
 He was very studious and fond of Latin and French.

 Jörgen Krabbe then studied law at the universities of Bologna, Orléans and Copenhagen.He travelled around Europe with his brother Tage and they also studied together in France and Italy.
-In 1657, Denmark was invaded by the Swedes and they had to return home.
+In 1657, Denmark-Norway was invaded by the Swedes and they had to return home.
 Tage enlisted with the army but Jörgen continued to study at first but then he was in Copenhagen when it was besieged by the Swedes (siege of Copenhagen) and he probably had to participate in the defence with the student troops.